hhkaos/koliseo-agenda/README.md

 Koliseo is a ticketing platform for events with an interface to manage the event agenda: call for proposals, vote talks, create tracks and slots, and move talks between slots.
 This widget displays the final agenda as a table.

 The library includes one small polyfill dependency.
-It has been tested (to the best of our knowledge) in Chrome, Firefox, IE 10+, Edge and Safari.
+It has been tested (to the best of our knowledge) in Chrome, Firefox, IE 11 and Safari.

 ## Usage